kmdlogic/documentation/providers/register-an-api.md

 ## 1. Access request from the customer

 In order to get access to Logic, the consumer needs to be able to access the [Logic Console](console).
 Today there are 2 different ways to achieve this - setting up a federation with Logic Identity and the consumers own identity store (company or municipal AD/AAD) or requesting to have a user created in the Logic Console user store.
-Fro both, the consumer needs to contact [support](mailto:logic-admin@kmd.dk) with the following information.
+For both, the consumer needs to contact [support](mailto:logic-admin@kmd.dk) with the following information.

 - Company name
 - CVR number of the company
 - Contact information:
-  - Full name of the contact person
   - Email address
   - Phone number
-  - Company address

 ## 1. Create a Logic Subscription